-Outcome 3 - On completion of this unit the student should be able to document the product design process used to meet the needs of an end-user/s, and commence production of the designed product.
+Outcome 3 - Students should be able to document the product design process used to meet the needs of an end-user/s, and commence production of the designed product.

 PRODUCT DEVELOPMENT AND EVALUATION

 In this unit, students engage with an end-user/s to gain feedback throughout the process of production.
 Students make comparisons between similar products to help evaluate the success of a product in relation to a range of product design factors.
 The environmental, economic and social impact of products throughout their life cycle can be analysed and evaluated with reference to the product design factors.